 - Delivering the papers

-For 14 and under, there is no minimum wage, and it will depend on the work you do and the earning needs that are agreed between yourself and your employer.
+Are you 14 and under?
+If so, there is no minimum wage that applies to you.
+The pay will depend on the work you do and what you agreed on between yourself and your employer.

 16 and 17-Year-Olds